cspr-rad/kairos-spec/src/spec.typ

 === Verification

-- [tag:FRV00] Anyone should be able to query and verify proofs of the validiums state changes caused by deposit/withdraw/transfer interactions at any given time
+- [tag:FRV00] Anyone should be able to query and verify proofs of the validium's state changes caused by deposit/withdraw/transfer interactions at any given time

 === Storage